Bikram-D/CISC101-Group41-TravelPlanner/modules/03_feasibility_guardrails.md

 4. **Weather Swap**

   * If rain or cold season likely → make sure at least one indoor activity replaces outdoor ones.
+  * Include at least one indoor backup activity per day in rainy or cold seasons.
 5. **Time Overrun**

   * If total planned time > available hours → shorten lunch or pick a nearer stop.